-Red Cell Folate (RBC Folate) is a measure of the body’s store of the vitamin Folate - also known as Folic Acid.
+Red cell folate (RCF) is a measure of the body’s store of the vitamin, folate - also known as folic acid.

-The test for Red Cell Folate (RBC Folate) is a blood test which requires a few millilitres of blood from a vein.
+The red cell folate (or RBC folate) is a blood test which requires a few millilitres of blood from a vein.

-A low Red Cell Folate level means a deficiency of the vitamin folate (folic acid).
+A low RCF level means a deficiency of the vitamin folate (folic acid).
 Folate is important for the normal production of red blood cells, and in prevention of neural tube defects such as spina bifida, in the unborn babies of pregnant women.

 - Blood Test (venesection)

 Also known as